 This agreement reimburses the FAA for sending support staff necessary to ensure that FAA equipment or infrastructure remains in compliance within established flight operation specifications.
-Flight Check may not be necessary if a project element or task is properly planned and funded through the FAA Airport Improvement Program Process.
+A flight check may not be necessary if a project element or task is properly planned and funded through the FAA Airport Improvement Program Process.